-- Funded by the Banfield Charitable Trust - Works with hospices to implement a program to help keep hospice patients to keep their pets at home with them throughout their end of life journey. - Services range from dog walking and litter cleaning to transport for vet and grooming appointments, delivery of pet food, and assistance with planning for the pets' home relocation after the patient passes. - This program is at the core of the trust's mission of finding innovative ways to keep pets and families together.
+- Funded by Banfield Charitable Trust . - Works with hospices to implement programs to allow hospice patients to keep their pets with them throughout their end of life journey. - Services range from dog walking and litter cleaning to transport for vet and grooming appointments, delivery of pet food, and assistance with planning for the pets' home relocation after the patient passes. - This program is at the core of the trust's mission of finding innovative ways to keep pets and families together.